Frequently Asked Questions

 Q: Do I need to make an appointment?

 A: Generally speaking, yes.
-However from time to time I may be able to accommodate a walk in appointment.
+However from time to time we may be able to accommodate a walk in appointment.
 But it is recommended that you book online or call to secure your booking.

 Q: Do you offer couples massage?